nicholaswmin/dyno/README.md

 [histogram][hgram] of a *measurement*, progressively calculated as different values are being repeatedly recorded over time.

+As an example, assume `performance.measure('foo', 'mark-a', 'mark-b')` is called in a task.

+The collector detects it and creates a `Metric:foo` for it.
+Any subsequent calls with the same name: i.e `performance.measure('foo', ...)` will cause the collector to update the created `Metric`.

 Both the primary and each task thread record their own metrics.
-Some metrics are provided by default; others can be recorded by the user as part of the benchmarked code.
+Some metrics are provided by default; others can be recorded by the user as part of the benchmarked code, as shown above.

 ### Metric structure